git-town/git-town/website/install.md

 - remove Git Town's aliases: `git town alias false`
 - remove the Git Town configuration from your repositories: in each repo, run `git town config reset`
-- eelete the `git-town` binary from your hard drive
+- delete the `git-town` binary from your hard drive